virgodi/plda/README.md

     * A perplexity function that evaluates the fit of the model

-    * A LogLikelihood function that evaluates the log-likelihood of the model
+    * A LogLikelihood function that evaluates the log-likelihood of the model \n

+    More details on these functions and what they actually evaluate are present in the Ipython notebook.

+ - A subset of the Reuters news dataset in the form of a document term matrix and the associated vocabulary.

-# Test to run
+# Test to run:

+For you to test if your system is up to the requirements and to showcase the package in action, we included a Python test.py file.

+You can run both versions of LDA by commenting and uncommenting respectively lines 36 and 39.